NikNeese/softwareprojekt-storm/README.md

 sudo salt-key -L
 To accept unaccepted minion keys:
 sudo salt-key -A
+#### Before running the top.sls, edit the storm.yaml that will be installed:
+change the ip address of the zookeeper and of the nimbus.seeds /srv/formulas/salt-formula-storm/storm/files/storm.yaml
 #### Run the top.sls
 cd /srv/formulas
 sudo salt '\*' state.apply